L!VE TV: Sport

-Shortly before its demise in 1999, it was said that the channel would bid for rights to show FA Premier League football, but given the size of the financial commitment required, it is likely that it was merely a publicity stunt.
-However, Mirror Television had been a serious contender in 1996 and had formally entered the bidding process with Carlton Television but they were beaten by Sky Sports.
+In 1996, Mirror Television entered the bidding process with Carlton Television for rights to show FA Premier League football but they were beaten by Sky Sports, and shortly before its demise in 1999, it was said that the channel would, once again, bid for rights to show the FA Premier League, but given the size of the financial commitment required, it is likely that it was merely a publicity stunt.

+Local L!VE TV channels

+Part of the overall plan for L!ve TV was for a network of local L!ve TV channels and at the end of 1995 and during 1996 the first local channels launched in Liverpool and Edinburgh.
+These channels featured both local content and programming from London.
+A local version was also carried on BT-owned Westminster Cable, featuring local headlines but had fewer and shorter opt-outs than the Liverpool and Edinburgh channels.
+Around 20 stations had been planned to launch by the end of the 1990s but only a small number ever made it to air.

 Closure

-The station closed on 5 November 1999 at 6 pm with a caption over a black-and-white still of the station's cast and crew in the studio:
+L!VE TV ceased broadcasting on 5 November 1999 at 6 pm with a pre-recorded farewell message from the station's production team.

-"L!ve TV: 15 August 1995 – 5 November 1999"

-The date displayed was incorrect as the station had launched on 12 June 1995.
+Earlier in the day, L!VE TV's local channels had aired their final local programmes before handing over to the national channel ahead of the 6pm closedown.

 Second incarnation (2003–2006)

 In 2003, L!VE TV returned as a free channel on Sky, first on EPG 274, then on 214.
 Its content was almost entirely archive from L!VE TV.
 Then in 2004, following competitor channels, its risqué archive of late-night offerings was supplemented with banners advertising adult text messaging.

 Towards the end of 2005, the evening and late night were turned over to promoting adult text and phone-in services, involving models stripping to entice viewers into phoning or texting the studio.
 This was under the pretence that the viewer would get to talk to a studio guest.

 By February 2006, content had dwindled to little more than these shows and it was moved to the adult section of Sky's EPG on 28 February 2006.
 Two days later, the name changed to Babeworld, ending links to the MGN operation.
 Babeworld closed on 22 October 2011, two days prior to Ofcom publishing a notice of revocation for its broadcast licence, ending eight years of the active Sky channel slot.